 The farm was the perfect size for the burgeoning cult.
-The Order of the Fire Queen is what Lysona had started calling them.
+Lysona had started calling them The Order of the Fire Queen.
 Perfect.

 Lysona’s skills as an alchemist had come in handy and Tara had left most of the day to day running of the farm up to her.
 She was quite capable and malleable.

 Because they needed to keep a low profile, in plain sight, Tara insisted most of the crops planted and harvested be the same as the previous owners’.
 Which meant mostly wheat was grown.
 They kept the wheat on the outer sections, so from the road, things looked no different.
 Further in, they’d added leeks, carrots, tomatoes, and potatoes to even out what they could harvest for themselves, reducing the need to go to town.